What does it mean to be a composer today?

 Winchester College, England

-Our composition programme is for 14–18 year old composers of all levels with a passion for writing and discovering new music, and an interest in developing their technique.
+Our composition programme is for talented young musicians with a passion for writing and discovering new music.